Frequently Asked Question; Working in Japan

 How can I obtain a Japanese visa?

-If you are hired in a company, you will obtain a working visa.
+If you are hired by a company, you will obtain a working visa.

 Is it true that the Japanese companies will ask to do unpaid overtime?